Myles Straw Player Props: Guardians vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Royals pitching staff ranks 21st in MLB.

-- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.11).
+- The Royals' 5.23 team ERA ranks 28th among all league pitching staffs.

-- Royals pitchers combine to give up 91 total home runs at a rate of 1.2 per game (to rank 18th in baseball).
+- Royals pitchers combine to rank 18th in baseball in home runs allowed (94 total, 1.2 per game).

-- Cox will make his first start of the season for the Royals.

 © 2023 Data Skrive.
 All rights reserved.